pila81/Trident_Mods/Exhaust_HEPA_Filter/README.md

 **Voron Trident exhaust using a Roomba 800/900 series HEPA filter**

 With the Nevermore installed to address the VOC the next step was an easy to replace HEPA filter to collect the UFP when venting the chamber after a print completes.
 Had some Roomba HEPA filters laying around so made a fan/filter mount to fit the original exhaust.
+2 6020 fans push the chamber air out through the filter.

+Easy maintenance:
-The filter can be slid in and out for easy maintenance.
+The filter can be slid in and out from the outside of the exhaust, no screws.

+Additional advantage:
-An additional advantage to having the fans on the inside is the wiring for the fans can be easily internally routed through the exhaust grill:
+Having the fans on the inside so the wiring for the fans can be easily internally routed through the exhaust grill:
 No wires on the outside of your printer!

 BOM: